 1986 – today

 In 1986, a modern factory was built, allowing for the production of more technically advanced products.
 This led to the introduction of the Leica M6 camera, which was very popular among photographers.
-The change was marked by a new logo.
+A new logo marked the change.

-This move reveals the multifaceted nature of the brand, celebrating progress, and transitioning to modern equipment and technology.
+This move reveals the brand’s multifaceted nature, celebrating progress and transitioning to modern equipment and technology.
 It draws an analogy with the leap from black-and-white to color photography.

 The circle represents the camera lens through which the company views the world.
-The shape is a symbol of harmony and completeness, indicating a full range of products for photography.
+The shape is a symbol of harmony and completeness, indicating a full range of photography products.

-The circular shape of the background also symbolizes camera and photography equipment details, sights, and other optical products, most of which are similar in shape.
+The circular shape of the background also symbolizes camera and photography equipment, sights, and other optical products, most of which are similarly shaped.

 The red hue conveys a sense of speed, the desire to capture an important moment.
 The brand’s products offer numerous opportunities to see beautiful places and record significant events.

 The white name indicates novelty.
-In the focus of the brand’s camera, it constantly changes, improves, and offers modern products.
-This is one aspect of its philosophy – unwavering quality and cutting-edge technology.
+The brand’s camera focus constantly changes and improves, offering modern products.
+This is one aspect of its philosophy, unwavering quality, and cutting-edge technology.

 Font and Colors